radule90/CI_PP_1/README.md

 - I used a light shade of purple as the background color, because it seemed calming and relaxing and in line with the images and theme of the site.
 - The font color is a shade of gray and contrast with background-color is checkd with [WebAIM](https://webaim.org/resources/contrastchecker/).
 - As an addition to the text, there is a firelog pose icon from [ICONS8](https://icons8.de). a decoration that fits in with the rest.
+![Website About](assets/readme-img/about.webp)
 - I kept most of that concept as well through the blog section of the site.
-- Next comes image and is set as background with attachment proporty to fixed, in order to create an effect similar to parallax scroll ([W3Schools](https://www.w3schools.com/howto/howto_css_parallax.asp)).
+- Next comes image and is set as background with attachment proporty to fixed, in order to create an effect similar to [Parallax Scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp) ([iOS Devices Bug](#bugs)).
-![Website About](assets/readme-img/about.webp)

 ### Blog section